 For the European rounds of the championship most of a team's equipment will travel by road, in the liveried articulated lorries so familiar from race paddocks across the continent.
 All of the race equipment required for the weekend will be loaded in these: cars, spare parts and tools.
 Tyres, fuel and certain other equipment are brought separately by technical partners and local contractors.

-For the non-European 'flyaway' races the logistical effort is considerably more complicated (all Formula One teams being resident in Europe at the moment) as equipment has to be flown out on transport planes.
+For the non-European 'flyaway' races the logistical effort is considerably more complicated (the vast majority of Formula 1 teams being resident in Europe at the moment) as equipment has to be flown out on transport planes.
 Rather than use conventional aircraft containers, teams have created their own specially designed cargo crates, designed to fill all available space in the planes' holds.

 At present most of the teams use cargo planes chartered by Formula One Management (FOM) which fly from London and Munich to wherever the race is being held.
 In the case of successive flyaway races there is insufficient time between them to allow the teams' equipment to be brought 'home', meaning direct transit between the two races.
 This means that considerably more components have to be packed.